-Pressure to be The Perfect Mum comes from many places : social media, magazines, television, and even friends and family.
+I don’t know about you, nut for me I feel like there is a lot of pressure to be the perfect mum.
+I personally found it from many places : social media, magazines, television, and even friends and family.

-Looking around at all these places the mum always looks well groomed, with a happy bouncy baby on her lap.
-If the baby is asleep it’s in the latest most expensive cot looking lovely in a clean white baby-grow.
-You can bet you’ll also find there’s a healthy/organic meal recipe that you can quickly whip up whilst your baby has their nap.
+When I’d look at some of these places online the mum always looks well groomed, with a happy bouncy baby on her lap.
+If the baby was asleep it’s in the latest most expensive cot looking lovely in a clean white baby-grow.
+You can bet you’d also find there’s a healthy/organic meal recipe that you can quickly whip up whilst your baby has their nap.

 It doesn’t matter how many times I fail, my child with still love me unconditionally.
 No matter how many times I fail I will always be there back better and stronger because that is what mums do.

 The phrase ‘ good enough mum’ or good enough parent’ is not a new concept.
 It has first developed by D. W. Winnicott.